-b.
-Others (continued)

-- (xii) As of December 31, 2022 and 2021, the cost of fully depreciated property and equipment of the Group that are still used in operations amounted to Rp67,979 billion and Rp67,355 billion, respectively.
-The Group is currently conducting modernization of network assets to replace the fully depreciated property and equipment. - (xiii) In 2022 and 2021, the total fair values of land rights and buildings of the Group amounted to Rp49,014 billion and Rp45,604 billion, respectively.
+- b.
+Others (continued) - (xii) As of March 31, 2023 and December 31, 2022, the cost of fully depreciated property and equipment of the Group that are still used in operations amounted to Rp62,880 billion and Rp67,979 billion, respectively.
+The Group is currently conducting modernization of network assets to replace the fully depreciated property and equipment. - (xiii) In 2022, the total fair values of land rights and buildings of the Group amounted to Rp49,014 billion.